novix-sa/Pyplan/docs/User Guide/Node Execution.md

 ## Embedded Tools
 There are some embedded tools that appear when evaluating a node according to the type of result.
-For example, any node evaluated as a Pandas dataframe object will display the following tools:
+For example, any node evaluates as a pandas dataframe object will display the following tools:
 ![enter image description here](http://img.pyplan.org/node-exec-pandas-tools.png) These tools make it easy for non-programmers to start manipulating the basic Python objects without coding.
 As you will realize, when operating with these tools, the subjacent Python code is automatically generated, hence inducing analysts to learn how to use Python.
-This is like saving a macro in Excel.
+Thisn i they ws like saving a macro in Excel.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDQwMjEwMzMsLTEzODU1MDc5OTgsMj
+eyJoaXN0b3J5IjpbLTcyNzIyMzYwMiwtMTE0NDAyMTAzMywtMT
-A1NzI5MzcyMSwyODU5NDYwNTAsLTQwNzE1NTY0NywtMTQ4NjIz
+M4NTUwNzk5OCwyMDU3MjkzNzIxLDI4NTk0NjA1MCwtNDA3MTU1
-OTc4OCw0NzczNTY4NTIsMTI2OTExNTg2OCwtNDcyMjE4MjUwLC
+NjQ3LC0xNDg2MjM5Nzg4LDQ3NzM1Njg1MiwxMjY5MTE1ODY4LC
-0zNzk5MTYwODAsLTE4NTUzMjk5NzksMTQzNTUyNzI4MCwxMDgx
+00NzIyMTgyNTAsLTM3OTkxNjA4MCwtMTg1NTMyOTk3OSwxNDM1
-MDc5NzQ1LDUwNTk1MjI0MSw5NjAxMDg2LDExOTAzMjIxMDQsLT
+NTI3MjgwLDEwODEwNzk3NDUsNTA1OTUyMjQxLDk2MDEwODYsMT
-U0MjA1NzA0Ml19
+E5MDMyMjEwNCwtNTQyMDU3MDQyXX0=
 -->